NarnamangalamBhumika/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 •	Monitor brand reputation.
 •	Perform social media monitoring.

-Tools for Implementing Sentiment Analysis with NLP :
+TOOLS USED FOR SENTIMENT ANALYSIS WITH NLP :

 Sentiment analysis can be implemented using a variety of programming languages and tools, with Python being the most widely used due to its vast ecosystem of NLP libraries.
 Key tools and libraries include: